-In preparing this report consultations have taken place with the Leader, Deputy Leader, Communities and Volunteering Portfolio Holders and Ward Councillors for Whickham South and Sunniside.
-The Service Directors for Street Scene, Commissioning and Neighbourhoods and Trading and Commercialisation have also been consulted.
+9. In preparing this report consultations have taken place with the Leader, Deputy Leader, Communities and Volunteering Portfolio Holders and Ward Councillors for Whickham South and Sunniside.

 Alternative Options

 10. The option of retaining the property has been discounted as maintenance of the green and pavilion had been identified as an efficiency saving.
 There were no alternative viable options for the use of the site.